Hailie Deegan: 2024: Part-time in Xfinity Series

 Deegan's No. 15 car at Las Vegas Motor Speedway in 2024.

 On October 5, 2023, Deegan signed a multi-year deal with AM Racing to drive the No. 15 starting in 2024.
 Following a string of disappointing finishes, AM Racing replaced Deegan with two-time Cup Series champion Joey Logano for the Chicago street race.
 The team struggled throughout the season, only scoring four finishes of twentieth or better through seventeen races, with a best finish of twelfth at Talladega.
-On July 8, AM Racing and Deegan officially announced that they will go their separate ways.
+On July 8, AM Racing and Deegan officially announced that they would part ways.